nathanroberts/nathanroberts.github.io/work/oakley.md

 ## Radar Pace

+{: .mb2 .mt4}
 ### Overview

 {: .f4-l .lh-copy .dark-gray .mb4}
 In partnership between Oakley and [Intel](http://intel.com), Radar Pace is a real-time voice activated coaching system leveraging sensor-driven eyewear and your iOS or Android smartphone.

+{: .mb2 .mt4}
 ### Role

 {: .f4-l .lh-copy .dark-gray .mb4}
-In collaboration with Intel's New Devices Group UI/UX team, we worked remotely and in-person to whiteboard ideas, create prototypes, conducted user research, present findings to stakeholders and iterated on UI/UX for Radar Pace on iOS and Android platforms.
-My primary role was to ensure the UI/UX integrity of the app met Oakley's high standards for product design.
+In collaboration with Intel's New Devices Group UI/UX team, we worked remotely and in-person to whiteboard ideas, create prototypes, conduct user research, present findings to stakeholders and iterat on UI/UX for Radar Pace on iOS and Android platforms.
+My primary role was to ensure the UI/UX integrity of the app met Oakley's standards for product design.

+{: .mb2 .mt4}
 ### Challenges

 {: .f4-l .lh-copy .dark-gray .mb4}
 In the beginning, I did not have much native mobile design experience.
 Early on, I felt in over my head with a dual-platform app dependent on pairing with external hardware.
 Being nose deep in all of it was an incredibly valuable learning experience from my perspective.

+{: .db .ml2 .mr4}
+**•**

+{: .db .ml2 .mr4}
+**•**

+{: .db .ml2 .mr4}
+**•**

+{: .mb2 .mt4}
 ### Solutions

 {: .db .ml2 .mr4}